LJOSC/checkmark-backend/README.md

 # Install dependencies that will be mentioned after this quick setup section
 npm install

-# Copy env.example to .env and edit with your variables
+# Rename env.example to .env and edit with your variables
-cp env.example .env
-sed -i 's/your_mongodb_uri/<your_actual_mongodb_uri>/' .env

 # Start the development server
 npm run dev